 We will maintain a lost and found throughout the camps and do our best to keep track of camper items.
-Each Friday during closing circle, lost and found items will be displayed for campers to claim.
-In addition, a google doc will be sent via email to parents of a photo of all lost items to be claimed.
+A bin will be available at drop off and pick up every day where you can reclaim a lost item.
 We will only keep items that are lost for two weeks before we donate them to charity.